luislavena/gem-compiler/README.md

 end
 ```

-Of couse, that assusems you have a task `gem` that generates the gem needed
+Of course, that assumes you have a task `gem` that generates the gem needed
 by this task.

 ## Requirements